OCT 22 - NOV 12

 This workshop is designed for photographers of all skills levels who want to up their photography game.
 Sessions will be hosted on Zoom.
 Once you have completed registration we will send you your Zoom login information for the course.
 You do not need to download Zoom to participate on a desktop or laptop computer.
 You do need to download the Zoom app if accessing from a phone or tablet.

-Weekly sessions will be hosted on Zoom every Wednesday at 3:15pm (Eastern Time) from July 8th until June 22nd (3 sessions).
+Weekly sessions will be hosted on Zoom every Thursday at 3:15pm (Eastern Time) from October 12th - November 5th (3 sessions).
 Sessions will run roughly 1-3 hours, depending on lecture, discussion and critique times.
-One-on-one sessions with Jacob and Alissa will be scheduled on Wednesday, July 29th and will be 20-minutes in duration.
+One-on-one sessions with Jacob and Alissa will be scheduled on Thursday, November 12th and will be 20-minutes in duration.

 $495* (+$15 processing fee)

-*10% of the proceeds of this workshop will be donated to the AIO Food Pantry.
+*10% of the proceeds of this workshop will be donated to the Equal Justice Initiative.